 Pennsylvania Cocaine Laws

 Cocaine is a common street drug used and sold in Pennsylvania.
 It is relatively inexpensive and easy to obtain.
 A cocaine charge of any kind in Pennsylvania is very serious and can change your life for years to come.
-If you are arrested in the Berks County, Lancaster County or Lebanon County, PA areas for possession of cocaine, sale of cocaine or cocaine trafficking it is in your best interest to consult with a Pennsylvania Cocaine Charge Defense Attorney who is familiar with Pennsylvania cocaine laws.
+If you are arrested in the Berks County or Lebanon County, PA areas for possession of cocaine, sale of cocaine or cocaine trafficking it is in your best interest to consult with a Pennsylvania Cocaine Charge Defense Attorney who is familiar with Pennsylvania cocaine laws.

 Pennsylvania Cocaine Statutes – Possession, PWID and Delivery